-While studying the “evolutionary constructal design of all animal locomotion,” Bejan et al (2013) found that golf, baseball, hockey, and boxing all involved similar “throwing motions.”
-This simple finding tells us a lot about punch mechanics, particularly about the amount of tension involved (or the lack thereof).
+At least one study has confirmed that golf, baseball, hockey, and boxing all involve similar “throwing motions” (Bejan et al., 2013).
+This tells us a lot about punch mechanics, particularly about the amount of tension involved (or the lack thereof).
 When you pitch a ball, your arm is relaxed, which allows the body’s momentum and rotation to transfer power into the throw.
 Similarly, your punching arm should stay loose like a whip until the moment of impact.

 This young man would throw a mean right cross.

 Beginners often muscle their punches, confusing the extra effort for speed and power.
 In reality, tension only slows the punch and disrupts the transfer of force.
 If you need to see it to believe it, step outside and try throwing a tennis ball with your arm flexed.

 Keep a relaxed “throwing” cue in mind as you approach your next boxing training workout; if you’ve been pushing your punches, you’ll find yourself throwing faster, and for longer.

 While this cue is great for beginners, it’s also invaluable for boxing veterans who tend to overthink their technique.
 Experienced fighters trying to improve their speed sometimes just need to stop getting in their own way.
 Rather than overanalyzing your hip rotation, back foot drive, or shoulder torque, focusing on the broader concept of “throwing” or “whipping” will free your trained body to move optimally.
 Instead of slowing yourself down to run a mental checklist, you’re running on instinct and one step closer to the “flow state.”